 Ssangyong has had a torrid time of it - bled dry by a short-term Chinese owner, followed by 2008's statutory management with rioting employees and six deaths outside barred gates.
 Then came the sale to Indian giant Mahindra as its elite export brand and a consequent rebirth, a promising one judging by its new NZ distributor and the Korando compact SUV spearheading its sales.

-Great Lakes Motor Distributors is fronted by hard-headed father-and-son team Rick and Deon Cooper.
+What's new Great Lakes Motor Distributors is fronted by hard-headed father-and-son team Rick and Deon Cooper.
 They have no illusions the future could be a challenge, but one to keep a sparkle in the eye if coming cars are as good as this Korando.

 Yes, its predecessor masked solidly built internals and Mercedes-licenced engines with a face only its mother could love, but this new-gen car was penned by Italdesign founder Giogetto Giugiaro.